segmentio/segment-docs/src/connections/storage/catalog/databricks-delta-lake/databricks-profiles-sync.md

 - To improve the query performance of the Delta Lake, Segment recommends creating compact jobs per table using OPTIMIZE following [Databricks recommendations](https://docs.databricks.com/en/delta/optimize.html#){:target="_blank"}.

-- If the SQL warehouse isn't running, Segment attempts to start the SQL warehouse to validate the connection when you hit the **Test Connection** button during setup.
-For a better experience, Segment recommends manually starting the warehouse in advance.
+- Segment recommends manually starting your SQL warehouse in advance.
+If the SQL warehouse isn't running, Segment attempts to start the SQL warehouse to validate the connection when you hit the **Test Connection** button during setup.

 ## Set up Databricks for Profiles Sync